F5Networks/f5-cloud-failover-extension/docs/userguide/aws-same-az.rst

 Define the Route Tables
 ```````````````````````
+.. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

+   The property ``routeGroupDefinitions`` is available in Cloud Failover Extension v1.5.0 and later.

 Update/modify the ``routeGroupDefinitions`` list to the desired route tables and prefixes to manage.
 The ``routeGroupDefinitions`` property allows more granular route-table operations.
 See :ref:`failover-routes` for more information.